Battle of Makin: Capture of Makin

 Two days of determined fighting reduced Japanese resistance.
-After clearing the entire atoll, the 27th Division commander, Maj.
-Gen. Ralph C. Smith, reported on the morning of 23 November 1943, "Makin taken, recommend command pass to commander garrison force."
+After clearing the entire atoll, Smith reported on the morning of 23 November, "Makin taken, recommend command pass to commander garrison force."

 The most difficult problem capturing Makin was coordinating the actions of two separate landing forces, made more difficult because the defenders did not respond as anticipated.
 The unsuitability of the narrow beaches for supply landing operations—which went undiscovered by pre-invasion reconnaissance—was also a severe handicap.